Reconfigurable Full and Partial Power Processing GaN-FET-Based T-Type DAB DC–DC Converter

 Abstract

-The multilevel dual-active-bridge (ML-DAB) converter offers enhanced performance and power density operation compared with conventional DAB counterparts [1].
-This paper introduces a GaN-FET-based T-type DAB (T-type DAB) converter interface, designed to enable transition between full power conversion (FPC) and partial power conversion (PPC) modes.
-The proposed converter generates five voltage levels on both the primary and secondary sides of the high-frequency transformer (HFT), reducing voltage transitions (dv/dt) and increasing the high power efficiency range.
-The main contribution of the proposed converter lies in the integration of a ML-DAB architecture with the capability to operate in PPC reconfiguration, enabling the processing of only a fraction of the total power with enhanced thermal performance.
+The multilevel dual-active-bridge (ML-DAB) converter offers enhanced performance and power density operation compared with conventional DAB counterparts.
+This article introduces a GaN-FET-based T-type DAB converter interface, designed to enable transition between full power conversion (FPC) and partial power conversion (PPC) modes.
+The proposed converter generates five voltage levels on both the primary and secondary sides of the high-frequency transformer (HFT), reducing voltage transitions (dvdt) and increasing the high power efficiency range.
+The main contribution of the proposed converter lies in the integration of an ML-DAB architecture with the capability to operate in PPC reconfiguration, enabling the processing of only a fraction of the total power with enhanced thermal performance.
 Output voltage regulation is achieved by a single-phase shift (SPS) between the primary and secondary sides, simplifying control and enhancing overall performance.
 Simulation and experimental tests under a scaled-down prototype to verify the proposed modulation method and control scheme implementation are performed.

 Original languageEnglish